kuzudb/kuzudb.github.io/docs/client-apis/cpp-api.md

 ## Database creation & configuration

 To use Kùzu, you need to first create a database instance with a database config.
-Although multiple database instances can be created on the directory, it is not recommended since update queries from different database instances.

 ### Example
 ```